top software composition analysis tools

 Xygeni automatically suggests the safest fix or even opens a pull request for you.
 Therefore, your team can remediate faster without disrupting their normal workflow.

-Remediation Risk Intelligence
+Remediation Risk and Breaking-Change Detection

 Know Before You Patch